 Little leaguer’s elbow most commonly occurs when an adolescent baseball pitcher throws too many pitches in games and does so on too often days.
 This leads to a cumulative number of throws that exceeds the forces that the growth plate on the medial side of the elbow can withstand.
 Pitchers who play in more than 1 independent league may pitch too often when asked to do so in both leagues.
 Also, certain pitches like a curveball and breaking pitches seem to put more stress on the immature elbow and therefore should be limited until someone is older.

-What is the relevant anatomy pertaining to Little Leaguer’s Elbow?
+Anatomy pertaining to Little Leaguer’s Elbow

 The elbow is a complex joint where the ends of three bones come together.
 The end of the upper arm bone (humerus) meets the end of the two forearm bones (radius and ulna).
 The radius is on the outside (lateral) of the elbow while the ulna is on the inside (medial) of the elbow and also includes the olecranon, or tip of the elbow that you can feel.
 There are also many ligaments and muscles around the elbow which contribute significantly to its stability and function.
 There are many growth plates in the elbow and in adolescents all their elbow growth plates have yet to fuse, ie. not yet reached skeletal maturity.
 In adolescents, the growth plates are the weak link in the elbow during the throwing motion as opposed to the ligaments as in adults.
 The specific phases of the overhand baseball pitch that place the highest forces on the medial growth plates are the “late cocking” and “early acceleration” phases.
 Excessive elbow stress during these phases leads to high compressive forces on the medial side of the elbow and lead to little leaguer’s elbow in adolescents and ulnar collateral ligament injuries in adults.